cschladetsch/CoinSpot-GoogleSheets/Readme.md

 * set your real locale with `sudo dpkg-reconfigure tzdata`
 * Install [mono](https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/) on the pi
 * Use `scp -rp [src] [dest]` to copy the files to the pi.
 You need to copy recursively as there are sub-folders for the token
-* See `update-pi` scrtip for example
+  * See `update-pi` script for example
+  * _Note_ that you will need the target folder to exist on the pi
-* Use [screen](https://linuxize.com/post/how-to-use-linux-screen/) to be able to make detachable sessions
+* Use [screen](https://linuxize.com/post/how-to-use-linux-screen/) to be able to make detachable sessions.
+Run `screen`
 * Start a new *screen* session with \^A\^C
+* Change the _updateTimerPeriod_ element in App.Config to set the number of minute between updates.
+The default is zero
 * Run *CoinSpotUpdater.exe*
 * Detach the process with \^A\^D